-Add trigger to this tags as a datalayer event.
+Add a trigger to these tags as a datalayer event.

-For clarity, we will pass the value of interaction / event name in the campaignMedium and location where that event takes place (like particular page section ) as campaignSource.
-For example, in above image, we have passed campaignMediam as click on ‘Android App Logo’ and page section name ‘Header’ as campaignSource.
+For clarity, we will pass the value of interaction/event name in the campaignMedium and location where that event takes place (like particular page section ) as campaignSource.
+For example, in the above image, we have passed campaignMediam as clicking on ‘Android App Logo’ and page section name ‘Header’ as campaignSource.

 Step 4: Set up Goal in GA

-Create a destination goal in GA and use the virtual page url of goal conversion interaction (Submit Success is the goal conversion interaction – as in the below image).
+Create a destination goal in GA and use the virtual page URL of the goal conversion interaction (Submit Success is the goal conversion interaction – as in the below image).

 Step 5: Data in Google Analytics Reports

-After publishing the container, let’s wait for data to get into GA.
+After publishing the container, let’s wait for the data to get into GA.

 Below is the screenshot of how you will get data in the GA “Top Conversion Path” report